Grumman EA-6B Prowler: Twenty-first century

-Operations in Afghanistan, Iraq, and Syria

 In 2007, it was reported that the Prowler had been used in counter improvised explosive device operations in the conflict in Afghanistan for several years by jamming remote detonation devices such as garage door openers or cellular telephones.
 Two Prowler squadrons were also based in Iraq, working with the same mission.
 According to Chuck Pfarrer in his book SEAL Target Geronimo, an EA-6B was also used to jam Pakistani radar and assist the 2 MH-60 Black Hawk stealth helicopters and 2 Chinook helicopters raiding Osama Bin Laden's compound in Operation Neptune Spear.

-VMAQ-3 began flying Prowler missions against Islamic State militants over Iraq in June 2014.
-Once Operation Inherent Resolve began in August, VMAQ-4 took over.
-The Prowlers were the first Marine Corps aircraft in Syria and support strike packages, air drops, and electronic warfare requirements against militants.
+During June 2014, VMAQ-3 began flying Prowler missions against Islamic State militants over Iraq.
+Two months later, Operation Inherent Resolve began and VMAQ-4 took over.
+The Prowlers were the first Marine Corps aircraft in Syria, where they were involved in strike packages, air drops, and electronic warfare requirements against militants.
 By January 2015, the five aircraft of VMAQ-4 had flown 800 hours during 110 sorties in support of operations in both countries, including supporting coalition airstrikes and providing EW support for Iraqi Army forces to degrade enemy systems.
 Marine Prowlers had not dropped munitions themselves and host nations basing them have not been revealed.